 - Homeless or in temporary housing

 *Proof of receipt of benefits or no recourse to public funds will be required.

-Once an application has been approved, the parent may select an experienced and trained birth doula from our list, who can visit them at home during pregnancy and be their companion during labour and birth as a constant support.
+Once an application has been approved for a birth doula, the parent will be contacted and details of a doula will be shared so initial contact can be made.
+This doula can visit them at home during pregnancy and be their companion during labour and birth as a constant support.
 This is particularly impactful to the majority of applicants who are facing the trauma of being isolated in their pregnancy and would have given birth alone.

 Disclaimer: Doula UK do not accept any responsibility or liability should there be adverse outcomes either to the birthing person or to their baby through engagement of a doula through the Doula UK Access Fund.
 Doula UK does not act as an agent of the doula who is a self-employed person.
 Doulas are not trained to give clinical assistance or advice and do not replace the care of your doctor or midwife.